-A diverse organization will surely have members with varying personalities.
-And sometimes, this doesn’t go well.
-Have you experienced not getting along with a co-worker because your personalities don’t “click”?
-Did you have a hard time working with that colleague?
-Or did you hire someone but that person didn’t stick because his or her personality didn’t match your work culture?
+A diverse organization will have members with varying personalities.
+And sometimes, it does not go well.
+Have you experienced not getting along with a co-worker because you do not click with each other?
+Did you have a hard time working with them?
+Or maybe, you hired someone, but they did not stick around because their personality was not fit for your work culture?

 Why do personalities matter at work?

 The same goes for the job.
-For example, a person that doesn’t like talking or speaking in public will most likely not get a job that requires him or her to do so.
-Having the right personalities for the job or organization will result in a better job fit and reduce the amount of turnover.
+For example, a more introverted person who doesn’t like speaking in public will most likely not get a job that requires them to do so.
+Having the right personality for the job or organization will result in a better job fit and bring you many benefits—including reduced turnover.

-Understanding your team members’ personalities, as well as yours, will help you work better with other people.
-A team is made up of individuals, and personality can be the mortar that holds the team together or the chisel that tears it apart.
-Members of the team have to be able to work and engage together.
+Making up a team are individuals, and personality can be the mortar that holds the team together or the chisel that tears it apart.
+Members have to be able to work and engage together.

 Utilizing strengths and improving weaknesses

-Personality also plays importance in determining a person’s strengths and weaknesses.
-In a team, you can assign a task to a member where you know he or she will do well.
+Personalities are also crucial in determining strengths and weaknesses.
+For example, you can assign a task to an employee where you know they will excel.
 At the same time, you’d be able to think about what each member can and can’t do.

-On a personal level, while your skills are important on how well you can do your job, knowing where your personality can become a talent will dynamically change the way you interact with your work.
+On a personal level, while skills are critical in how well a person can do your job, knowing where personality can become a talent will dynamically change how people interact with work.

-People Dynamics offers online personality assessments such as the Myer-Briggs Type Indicator® (MBTI) and DISC Assessments for your organization!
+People Dynamics offers online personality assessments such as DISC Flow® and the DISC Personality Profiler for your organization!
 To learn more, book your free online demo at https://peopledynamics.co/request-a-demo or email us at firstname.lastname@example.org.